-Frederick George Aflalo (1870 - 1918) was a sportsman, angler and prolific author and editor.
+Frederick George Aflalo (1870 - 1918) was a British sportsman, angler, prolific author and editor.

 A Book Of The Wilderness And Jungle With Big Game Hunting Anecdotes by F G Aflalo (c.1912) is a book of big game hunting and natural history anecdotes contributed by numerous well-known sportsmen of that era.
 Includes contributions from Edwin Arnold, H A Bryden, Stevenson Hamilton, Henry Seton-Karr and more.
 Free eBook